JanMalek03/pytest-tui-runner/README.md

 The terminal interface will open.
 You can then:
-- Check or uncheck individual tests to include or exclude them
+- select or deselect tests using checkboxes,
-- Fill in argument fields for parametrized tests
+- fill in argument fields for parametrized tests,
-- Add additional parameter sets using the green **+** button (each click creates a new row of arguments)
+- add multiple parameter rows using the green **+** button,
-- Start the execution directly from the TUI
+- run selected tests with a single action,
-- Switch to the **terminal view** – you can copy text from it by holding **Shift** and dragging the mouse to select the desired output
+- switch to the **Terminal** tab to see live pytest output (copy using **Shift + mouse drag**).

 ### Quick setup with **--init**
-If your project does not yet contain the pytest_tui_runner folder (for example, if you’re setting up the plugin for the first time), you can quickly initialize it using the --init option:
+If your project does not yet contain the **pytest_tui_runner** folder (for example, if you’re setting up the plugin for the first time), you can quickly initialize it using the --init option:

 ```bash